lueenavarro/attendance-tracker/README.md

 ## Setting up
 - Install Node JS and Arduino IDE
 - Install all dependencies by running `npm install`.
-- Change the COM port in driver.js <br/>(Open Arduino IDE then go to Tools > Port.
-You can check which COM port the Arduino is connected to)<br />
- `const port = new SerialPort('COM7', {
-  baudRate: 9600
-}); // change COM7 to the COM port where device is connected `

 - Setup the database in driver.js<br/>
 `//Setup mySQL database
 var con = mysql.createConnection({